STM32 Clock Setup using Registers

 This is the first and the most important tutorial in this series, and today we will learn how to setup the clock

-As the clock setup is a very complicated process, For today’s tutorial alone, we need some data from the CubeMX.
+As the clock setup is a very complicated process, For today’s tutorial alone, we need some info from the CubeMX.
 So follow along

 - open the CubeMX